 Accommodation Near the Pulpit Rock

 Where to spend your night when you visit Preikestolen depends on your plan.
-Fortunately, there are accommodation services right at the railhead offered by the Preikestolen Mountain Lodge.
+Fortunately, there are accommodation services at the railhead offered by the Preikestolen Mountain Lodge.

 Consider the following recommended hotels in Stavanger for the best accommodation services: